-DISCLAIMER: This article is solely based on the medical benefits of marijuana.
+This article is solely based on the medical benefits of marijuana for those with a valid medical prescription.
 We are highlighting the positive aspects only, based on researches and scientific evidences.
-Please note, Lifehack does not promote consumption of marijuana for recreational or prescribe it for any other purposes in that manner.
+Please note, Lifehack does not promote consumption of marijuana for recreational purposes.

-1. Marijuana slows and stops cancer cells from spreading.
+1. Slow and stop cancer cells from spreading

 THC, the active ingredient present in marijuana slows the progression of Alzheimer’s disease, a 2006 study led by Kim Janda of the Scripps Research Institute found out.
 THC slows the formation of amyloid plaques by blocking the enzyme in the brain that makes them.
 These plaques kill the brain cells, and potentially lead to Alzheimer’s disease.

 3. Treat Glaucoma

 Marijuana can be used to treat glaucoma, which increases the pressure in the eyeball, injuring the optic nerve and causing loss of vision.
 According to National Eye Institute, marijuana lowers the pressure inside the eye,

 “Studies in the early 1970s showed that marijuana, when smoked, lowered intraocular pressure (IOP) in people with normal pressure and those with glaucoma.”